Squash at the 2010 Commonwealth Games – Women's singles

 The squash at the 2010 Commonwealth Games was held at the Siri Fort Sports Complex, New Delhi.
-Singles play took place from 4 October.
+The singles play took place from 4 October.

 Top seed Nicol David won the gold medal, defeating 2nd seed Jenny Duncalf 11–3, 11–5, 11–7 in 40 minutes.
 Nicol won all her 5 matches in three straight games en route to the gold.